BurntSushi/globset/GUIDE.md

 in the flags you want set automatically.
 There are only two rules for describing the format of the config file:

-1. Every line is a shell argument, after trimming ASCII whitespace.
+1. Every line is a shell argument, after trimming whitespace.
-2. Lines starting with `#` (optionally preceded by any amount of ASCII whitespace) are ignored.
+2. Lines starting with `#` (optionally preceded by any amount of whitespace) are ignored.

 In particular, there is no escaping.
 Each line is given to ripgrep as a single command line argument verbatim.